wrwetzel/Birdland/ReadMe-GitHub.md

 ```
 birdland
 ```
-After you run it for the first time from the commad line you can then run it from the system menu.
+After you run it for the first time from the command line you can then run it from the system menu.
 (Birdland creates a file birdland.desktop in ~/.local/share/applications to add itself to the system menu.)